weaveworks-guides/weave-net-legacy/rails-ubuntu-simple/README.md

 provides service-discovery between the app, and the database container.

-On the host, launch weave and also set up its environment:
+On the host, launch weave and then set up its environment:

 ~~~bash
 $ weave launch